Last updated on May 16th, 2021 at 05:52 pm

 TCS on Sale of Goods – Sec 206C(1H)

-The Finance Act, 2020 has introduced the new section 206C(1H) of the Income Tax Act, 1961 for Tax Collected at Source on sale of goods.
-The said provisions are applicable from 01.10.2020.
+The Finance Act, 2020 had introduced the new section 206C(1H) of the Income Tax Act, 1961 for Tax Collected at Source on sale of goods.
+The said provisions were made applicable from 1st October 2020.

 What is TCS?